 If the Peer-to-Peer request is made more than 10 business days after the adverse benefit determination (denial) notification (or the member has discharged more than 5 business days from an inpatient facility):

-- Molina will instruct the requesting provider to file an appeal on behalf of the member.
+- Passport will instruct the requesting provider to file an appeal on behalf of the member.
 You must have written consent from the member to appeal on their behalf.

 - Once an appeal is formally requested and filed, any notes from the Peer-to-Peer will be reviewed during the appeal process.

-- If a Molina Medical Director requests additional information during a Peer-to-Peer, the additional information must be submitted to Molina within 2 business days of the discussion in order to be considered during the Peer-to-Peer process.
+- If a Passport Medical Director requests additional information during a Peer-to-Peer, the additional information must be submitted to Passport Health within 2 business days of the discussion in order to be considered during the Peer-to-Peer process.
 If the information is received after this timeframe, the initial decision will be upheld.

 Scheduling a Peer-to-Peer

 Please call (425) 398-2603 to request and schedule a Peer-to-Peer discussion.
-Molina Medical Directors will be available to schedule a Peer-to-Peer Monday through Friday from 9 a.m. to 4 p.m.
+Passport Medical Directors will be available to schedule a Peer-to-Peer Monday through Friday from 9 a.m. to 4 p.m.
 PST, excluding holidays.
 For Advance Imaging (AI) authorizations, please call (855) 714-2415 (option 1).
-A Molina Medical Director will call you at your scheduled date and time, at the direct number provided.
+A Passport Medical Director will call you at your scheduled date and time, at the direct number provided.

 When scheduling a Peer-to-Peer, you will be asked to provide:

-- Member name, date of birth, and Molina ID number, if available
+- Member name, date of birth, and Passport Health Plan ID number, if available

 - The authorization request the provider would like to discuss